chassweeting/agentslab-apis/README.md

 # Workshop lab APIs

-FastAPI service providing simplified APIs for a fictional restaurant, which will be used by a workshop/lab on LLM Agents.
+FastAPI service providing simplified APIs for a fictional restaurant, to be used in a workshop/lab on LLM Agents.

-NB: this is a contrived example, kept intentionally simple so that the focus of the workshop is on the actual LLM Agents.
+NB: this contrived example is intentionally kept simple to keep the focus on LLM Agents.

 <br>